 Application: You can use the Royal Society Animation on Understanding Unconscious Biases to brief yourself and others on how ‘jumping to conclusions’ is a general and rooted capacity of ours; not necessarily with harmful intentions but nevertheless this presents a challenge for unlimited thoughts and teaching.

-Website designed by Christian Hatting Voss (IT student helper) and Pernille Stenkil Hansen (Senior e-learning advisor)
+Website designed by Christian Hatting Voss (E-learning consultant) and Pernille Stenkil Hansen (Senior e-learning advisor)